lmerriam/outpost-trial-day/README.md

 1. Generate an API key in your Kisi account
 2. Note your Group ID for the access you want to grant
+3. Find your Lock ID for the front door in Kisi (needed for direct door unlock functionality)

 ### Local Development